 How to Change Default Camera in Windows?

-Some people like to use a third party camera instead of the internal ones that come in laptops, monitors, tablets, etc. However, this third party camera is sometimes overlooked by certain applications and they use the internal one instead.
-Therefore, in this article, we will teach you some methods by which you can configure Windows to use a specific camera for all applications.
+Some people prefer to use an external camera instead of the built-in ones in laptops, monitors, tablets, etc. However, certain applications may ignore this external camera and utilize the internal one.
+In this article, we’ll show you methods to configure Windows to use a specific camera for all applications.

 Windows Webcam